GEOS-DEV/GEOS/src/coreComponents/schema/docs/HydrostaticEquilibrium.rst

 equilibrationTolerance                       real64       0.001    Tolerance in the fixed-point iteration scheme used for hydrostatic initialization
 functionName                                 string                Name of function that specifies variation of the boundary condition.
 initialPhaseName                             string                Name of the phase initially saturating the reservoir
-maxNumberOfEquilibrationIterations           localIndex   5        Maximum number of equilibration iterations
+maxNumberOfEquilibrationIterations           integer      5        Maximum number of equilibration iterations
 name                                         string       required A name is required for any non-unique nodes
 objectPath                                   string                Path to the target field
 scale                                        real64       0        Scale factor for value of the boundary condition.
-setNames                                     string_array required Name of sets that boundary condition is applied to.
 temperatureVsElevationTableName              string                Name of the table specifying the (temperature [K] vs elevation) relationship
 ============================================ ============ ======== ====================================================================================================